dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 ￼
 #### Feature 2 - Dinner image gallery
 The full menu image gallery shows a professional image of each individual dish, with the dish name and brief description, as well as the price and dietary requirements.
-When the user selects on the image a new page opens for the item, which includes additional information including the allergy and nutritional values.
+When the user selects the image a new page opens for the item, which includes additional information including the allergy and nutritional values.
 <br>![Navbar model](readme/features/dinner-menu.png)

 This feature covers the following user stories